 - You let them book the trip, but with very clear travel policies and instructions.

 We think the second option is best.
-Nearly half of business travellers want the opportunity to book for themselves.
+Nearly half of business travelers want the opportunity to book for themselves.

 But you don’t want to have to hold their hands throughout, and you absolutely need to keep clear records of all travel.

 Here are a few good options to make the booking process more amenable.

 Booking business travel can be a significant challenge for staff.
 They bounce around from site to site, trying to find the most convenient and comfortable flights and accommodation to fit within company spending limits.